December 2008 Archives

 Last September, Nortel did announce its intention to sell its Metro Ethernet Networks business, a unit that focuses on service provider markets and has some pretty impressive optical technology leadership.

 The enterprise Ethernet business, a key product portfolio in our enterprise business, is likewise going strong.
-The only thing we are selling is superior UC-optimized networking solutions.

 Last summer in Rotterdam, six teams competed in a Formula 0 race, a new zero emission race series took place on a .5Km track.
 Each car was powered by a commercial fuel cell that produces electricity from hydrogen.